suyog-basnet/RepoMind/README.md

 ## About

-RepoMind uses AI to create professional README files based on your project's tech stack and structure.
-It includes live previews, quality scoring, and customizable templates.
-Built with React and Vite for a fast, modern interface.
+RepoMind analyzes your React project's folder structure and source files to automatically create well-structured README documentation.
+It leverages context from your components, utils, and styles directories to produce accurate and helpful project overviews.
+Built with React and Vite for a fast, modern development experience.

 ---

 ## Features

+- Analyzes React project structure from src/ directory and subfolders
-- AI-driven README generation with tech stack context from src/data/ files
+- Extracts context from component, utility, and style modules
-- Live preview pane showing generated markdown updates in real-time
-- Quality scoring system evaluating README completeness from src/lib/qualityScore.js
-- GitHub repository import functionality via src/lib/githubImport.js
-- Customizable themes and templates managed in src/data/themes.js and templates.js
-- Mermaid diagram support through src/components/MermaidBlock.jsx
-- Modular component architecture with dedicated panels for AI, forms, and previews
+- Generates README sections based on Vite configuration and package.json
+- Provides a clean UI built with React for editing generated content
+- Outputs formatted Markdown files ready for GitHub

 ---